Security Assessment Overview

 You can set the scope of your view of Security Assessment to the root compartment alone or root with all of its child compartments or to any compartment under root with or without that compartment's child compartments.

-When you look at risk findings and target database users in Security Assessment, you can set the scope to root with its child compartments to review the overall security posture of your tenancy.
-You can also set the scope to focus on a specific compartment of interest.
+Setting the scope to root with its child compartments allows you to review the overall security posture of your tenancy, or you can focus on a specific compartment by narrowing the scope to that compartment.

 Note: